 A Type 2 charging cable has a plug on one end designed to connect to the charging port on an electric vehicle with a Type 2 inlet.
 The other end of the cable has a Type 2 plug that can be connected to a domestic or public charging point.
 Most electric vehicles now use a type 2 charging cable and are typically rated for a maximum charging power of up to 22 kW, depending on the specific car and EV charging station.

-Yes, car charging cables can be bought separately.
+Yes, car charging cables can be bought separately if one doesn’t come with your EV.
 There are many companies and retailers that specialise in selling electric vehicle charging equipment and accessories, including charging cables.

 When buying a charging cable separately, ensuring it meets safety and quality standards is crucial.
 There are a lot of cheap charging cables available online, but it is worth investing in a high-quality cable that is safe and will last.